Clarity of Thinking, Intuition and Knowing

 "Thinking is more like ‘KNOWING’ easily what to do and when.
 It is a normal flow."

 Injury is just one example where we may have unconscious limitations and reactivity.
 Life is full of experiences, many of which have resulted in fears and a sense of ‘self’ that needs protection.
 As we move through these issues with releasing, we become more aware that we are present here and now, that old experiences do not exist that there is nothing and no one to protect.
 Life becomes a relief.
 It’s easy to live and enjoy and be alive, when you are not pre-occupied with fears and self-protection and striving.
 AND that does not mean that you won’t be productive and successful!
 Life will unfold in a flow and you will be more open to the opportunities that exist abundantly all around you.
 You will feel alive and able to DO and take action, without feeling the effort of striving.
 So much of this depends on our acceptance of who we really are.
-It is about your connection to who you are, and not who you have thought yourself to be.
+It is about your connection to who you are, and not who you have thought yourself to be for so long.